moogacs/docs.buf.build/docs/bsr/introduction.md

     - *Local Code Generation*: The BSR contains remote references that allow you to immediately generate code for your language of choice.
 Use your existing `protoc` plugins, run `buf generate`, and you're ready to go.

-    - *Remote Code Generation (experimental)*: Don't want to manage plugins?
+    - *Remote Code Generation (alpha)*: Don't want to manage plugins?
 No problem.
 The BSR offers remote code generation through hosted plugins and templates.
       The remote-generated code gets stored in a managed software repository that you fetch like any other library with tools you already know: `go get`, `mvn install`, `pip install`, `npm install`, etc.